akuklev/akuklev/what-are-dependent-types.md

 [<xkcd.com/327>](http://xkcd.com/327/) refers precisely to implementations like the one used in the first line.
 Running it with student named "Robert'); DROP TABLE Students; --" would instantaneoulsy ruin the whole database.
 Yet it is possible to eliminate such vulnerabilies by proper typing.

-If the database schema is known in advance, by we can determine that `query()` has to have two additional arguments of types `string` and `int` by parsing the query.
+If the database schema is known in advance, one can determine that `query()` has to have two additional arguments of types `string` and `int` by parsing the query.
 The output type can be determined as well.
-One can integrage importing of the database schemata into the build process, i.e. fill in the `db.schema` field for the `db` object each time the application is compiled.
+One can integrate importing of the database schemata into the build process, i.e. fill in the `db.schema` field for the `db` object each time the application is compiled.
 That way, the following signature for `query()` function can be achieved:

 ```Kotlin
 db.query(string q, <db.query_args(q)> ...args) : <db.query_results(q)> throws IncompatibleDbSchemaException